 We were taken into the weight room next and put through Sgt.
 Listberg’s idea of a power workout.
 There were thirty-one torture stations set up.
 Every sixty seconds he blew his whistle and we moved to another station.
-Arms, legs, wrists, butts and thighs were all given a work-out.
+Arms, legs, wrists, butts, and thighs were all given a workout.
 The only good thing was Sgt.
-Listberg also turned on some great 70’s rock and roll music.
-Through the pain I remember George Thorogood’s Bad to the Bone and Joe Walsh’s Life’s Been Good, blaring through the speakers.
+Listberg turned on some great 70s classic rock music.
+Through the pain I remember George Thorogood’s “Bad to the Bone” and Joe Walsh’s “Life’s Been Good” blaring through the speakers.

+And suffer we did.
 Our first inspection was horrible.

 It was a relief to enter our classroom and begin learning.

 Our binders were explained to us.
 A schedule was located in the front of the first binder and encompassed the entire eighteen weeks of the academy.
-All our lesson plans were outlined, which explained the four inch thickness of the binders.
-We were told we would get a break every hour but most importantly we were not to fall asleep in class.
-We could stand up in the back of the room but there would be hell to pay if one of us was caught sleeping.
+All our lesson plans were outlined, which explained the four-inch thickness of the binders.
+We were told we would get a break every hour, but most importantly we were not to fall asleep in class.
+We could stand up in the back of the room, but there would be hell to pay if one of us was caught sleeping.

 We had water bottles at the bottom and took drinks between runs.
 I was the second to last person to the top on the first run.
 We were all going at our own pace.
 One of my roommates slipped and fell.
 She twisted her knee and sat out the last few trips to the top.

-“What the hell are you doing?”
-He yelled at the cadets waiting at the bottom for the stragglers to finish.
+“What the hell are you doing?” he yelled at the cadets waiting at the bottom for the stragglers to finish.

 “Are you individuals or a team?”
 He demanded, “I want your punishment done as a unit.
 Start over and get it right this time.”

+My thinking began to change that week.
+I had always respected police officers but my admiration for them grew even more.
 We were constantly under stress.
-It was explained as being similar to what it would be like as an officer on a patrol shift.
-Being a police officer was stressful as well as deadly and if we couldn’t handle it we needed to leave.
-It was not shameful to decide this was not right for you.
-It was smart, or so they told us.
+It was explained as being similar to what it’s like as an officer on a patrol shift.
+Being a police officer was stressful as well as deadly and if we couldn’t handle it we needed to go home.
+It was not shameful to decide policing was not for you.
+It was smart, or so they taunted us.

 Friday finally came and we were released at 1600 hours.
 I was too tired to make the drive home.
 I called my husband and begged his forgiveness.
-I spent the weekend working on my shoes, typing my notes and organizing my binders.
+I spent the weekend working on my shoes, typing my notes, and organizing my binders.

 Our first classroom test was the next day.
-If we didn’t pass, the decision to stay would be taken out of our hands.
+If we didn’t pass, the decision to stay would be out of our hands.